fiberplane/fp-bindgen/PUBLISHING.md

 If you need to publish a new version of `fp-bindgen`, please follow the next
 steps:

-0. Make sure you are logged in with your `Crates.io` on the Cargo command line: https://doc.rust-lang.org/cargo/reference/publishing.html#before-your-first-publish
+0. Make sure you are logged in with your `Crates.io` account to the Cargo CLI: https://doc.rust-lang.org/cargo/reference/publishing.html#before-your-first-publish
 1. Update all references to the version number in the project.
 At the time of writing, these are the files containing the version number: